Armenia to hold early parliamentary polls in December - Journal du Cameroun

 “Today parliament is being disbanded for the first time and for the first time we will have early elections,” Pashinyan said ahead of Thursday’s vote.
 “We will ensure absolutely fair and legitimate elections and the rest is in people’s hands.”

-An agreement has been reached with figurehead President Armen Sarkisian to hold the election on December 9, Pashinyan said.
+An agreement was reached with figurehead President Armen Sarkisian to hold the election on December 9, Pashinyan said.

 The 43-year-old former journalist rose to power in May after spearheading weeks of peaceful anti-government rallies that ousted veteran leader Serzh Sarkisian.